SilbigerLab/Protocols/Probe_and_Logger_Protocols/Orion_Multiparameter_Sensor/Orion_Calibration_SOP.md

 <a name="NBS"></a> **NBS Calibration**
 1. Calibrating pH
     1. pH should be calibrated <24 hours before use.
+(You do *not* need to Tris calibrate for an NBS calibration)
     1. Fill a small clean beaker with DI water, and pour the three calibration solutions (pH of 4, 7, and 10) into three clean beakers, and place near your work station.
     1. Plug in the pH probe (spring loaded).
 If you are only using the pH probe for measurements, only plug in the spring loaded end of the
     1. Turn on the meter and wait for the measurement screen to appear.